Cool Earth: Activities

 The provision of resources for these areas enables the building of sustainable livelihoods, better schools, better clinics and the empowerment of partner villages to monitor their forest and secure it from illegal logging.
 This basic model used by Cool Earth has been described as "simple but so intelligent" by the Times journalist Deborah Ross.

 Cool Earth is currently working alongside 13 partners to protect nearly 100,000 hectares of rainforest across 3 continents.
 The organisation is currently active in Papua New Guinea, Peru, Cameroon, the Democratic Republic of Congo and Gabon; and has previously finished work in Brazil and Ecuador.

 In Peru the charity is working with two Indigenous communities at the frontline of deforestation, the Ashaninka and the Awajún.

-Cool Earth has been partnered with villages in the Asháninka community since 2008, after they contacted the charity desperate to be able to turn loggers away despite living below the poverty line.
-The project has expanded to 14 other Asháninka villages and the support from Cool Earth has enabled the villages to carry out activities such as strengthen register community associations, demarcate their community borders, carry out voluntary patrols, enable emergency evacuations, establish a cacao and coffee producers association, provide mosquito nets for every villager, build medical outposts and improve primary schools.

-The partnership with the Awajún villages in Northern Peru, near the Ecuadorian border is aiming to protect 56,000 acres of forest.
-The key activities being supported are the development of cacao production, fish farms and traditional jewellery.
-The jewellery producers use seeds harvested from the rainforest and their work has inspired Vivienne Westwood's Gold Label Collection and featured in her Paris fashion show.